 Laser stretch mark removal is highly effective in most cases.
 As with any other technique, success is dependent on the prevalence and age of the stretch marks in question – older and more serious stretch marks are more difficult to treat.
 Our patients often require as many as 10 treatments to completely remove stretch marks.
 In the most serious cases, even a series of laser treatments may only reduce the visibility of stretch marks rather than removing them completely.
 Each case is unique.

-The most important benefit of laser stretch mark removal is its effectiveness.
+Benefits The most important benefit of laser stretch mark removal is its effectiveness.
 The treatment has a very high rate of patient satisfaction.
 It is also extremely safe; the excimer laser is precisely controlled, with little potential to cause injury.
 Ultimately, it is less invasive than surgical body sculpting procedures such as tummy tucks, with less recovery time, lower cost, and fewer potential complications.

 As with any medical procedure, laser stretch mark removal is not completely without risk.
 Because the laser has the ability to ablate the skin, it is possible that a mishandled laser could cause some superficial tissue damage.
 For this reason, you should choose your specialist wisely.
 There is always a risk that severely entrenched stretch marks may not be completely removable with laser treatment.
 There is also the risk of blistering and other negative reactions to the treatment, but these complications are temporary and not life threatening.